Whatever Happened To ’80’s Superstar Earl Thomas Conley?

 So whatever happened to Earl Thomas Conley?

-Well, in the early 1990′s Conley took a 7 year recording hiatus for a number of reasons, not the least of which was vocal problems.
-He began recording again in 1998, but has not been able to capture the music magic he had in the 1980′s.
+In the early 1990's the Portsmouth, Ohio native took a 7 year recording hiatus for a number of reasons, not the least of which was vocal problems.
+He began recording again in 1998, but had not been able to capture the music magic he had in the 1980's.
+Country music superstar Blake Shelton has cited Earl Thomas as one of his biggest musical influences.

-So go ahead, call a country music station and ask them to play an Earl Thomas Conley 31 hit.
+Earl Thomas passed away April 10th, 2019 at the age of 77 from cerebral atrophy.
+He left us with some of the greatest country music hits ever.
+So go ahead, call a country music station and ask them to play an Earl Thomas Conley #1 hit.
 Heck, they have 18 to choose from!